 RULE 2: Clone pins.
 A clone is an exact replica of a pin with only a different city name.
-When a clone pin is entered into the catalog please add (Clone) at the end of the pin name.
+When a clone pin is entered into the database please add (Clone) at the end of the pin name.
 Clone Example: St Patrick’s Day (Clone), All Is One Guitar (Clone).
-Please do not confuse the term “Clone” that also means duplicating a pin entry into the catalog.
+Please do not confuse the term “Clone” that also means duplicating a pin entry into the database.

 Variant details summary

 This details the differences between this pin and another identical pin with minor differences (i.e. base metal, color variation, back print type, etc.)